Securely connects you to portions of your medical record:

 This app, a design led by Jay Alberts, PhD, BME, can be taken directly to the field of play.
 By comparing assessments of balance, reaction time, memory, and vision after a hit to data collected for that player during pre-season, a judgment can be made determining if the player can return to play worry-free, or if there is a question regarding the player's brain health.

-In the Learner Research Institute, another team of researchers is developing a test to determine whether the blood-barrier has been breached, thus indicating which patients may need further evaluation.
+In the Lerner Research Institute, another team of researchers is developing a test to determine whether the blood-barrier has been breached, thus indicating which patients may need further evaluation.
 This simple test could spare less severely injured patients the radiation exposure of an unnecessary, costly CT scan.

 Such a test, in combination with other brain-health indicators, could also help doctors track the long-term, cumulative impact of high-contact on athletes in sports like football or boxing, and help guide a decision on whether to continue.